 Executive Summary

 The Whakatane Mechanism is an IUCN “One Programme” initiative involving the Union’s global and regional programmes, Commissions and Members.
 It aims to support implementation of “the new paradigm” of conservation, focusing on situations where indigenous peoples and local communities are directly associated with protected areas as a result of their land and resource tenure, access and use.
-The Whakatane Mechanism promotes and supports the full and effective participation of indigenous peoples and local communities in protected areas policy and practice, as required by the Convention on Biological Diversity (CBD), and the application of relevant provisions of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
+The Whakatane Mechanism promotes and supports the respect for the rights of indigenous peoples and local communities and their full and effective participation in protected areas policy and practice, as required by the Convention on Biological Diversity (CBD), and the application of relevant provisions of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).

 Over 160,000 protected areas have been established in the world, covering about 12.9% of the Earth’s lands and 6.3% of territorial waters.
 Many of these areas overlap totally or partially with traditional lands, territories and resources of indigenous peoples and rural communities.
-Processes of establishing and managing protected areas have often created or aggravated situations of exclusion, dispossession, marginalization and poverty of such peoples and communities, due to policies and practices of nation states that do not recognize their rights.
+Processes of establishing and managing protected areas have often created or aggravated situations of exclusion, dispossession, marginalization and poverty of such peoples and communities, due to policies and practices of nation states that often do not recognize their rights.

-Advances in international policy frameworks have led to a “new conservation paradigm” where protected areas include the objective of protecting or restoring people’s sustainable relationships with their environment at local and landscape levels.
+Advances in international policy frameworks have led to a “new conservation paradigm” where protected areas include the objective of protecting or restoring people’s sustainable relationships with their environment at local and landscape levels based on respecting human rights.
 The implementation of such a paradigm, however, remains limited due to many factors linked primarily to national level policies and practices.
 Implementation requires a strategic and multi-faceted approach that involves, among others, national level legal and policy reform, capacity building, community empowerment, institution building, conflict resolution, especially in support of greater livelihood security for communities, and national and sub-national level policy dialogue that promotes concerted actions.

-The objectives of the Whakatane Mechanism are to (i) explore and harness opportunities for resolution of conflicts at the local level involving indigenous peoples and local communities and protected areas; (ii) support and promote national multi-stakeholder dialogue and consensus-building for advancing application of the “new conservation paradigm”.
+The objectives of the Whakatane Mechanism are to (i) Assess respect for human rights through multi-stakeholder fieldwork in protected areas to provide a solid shared evidence-base which will contribute to resolution of conflicts at the local level involving indigenous peoples and local communities and protected areas; (ii) support and promote national multi-stakeholder dialogue and consensus-building for advancing application of the “new conservation paradigm” (iv) Enable indigenous peoples affected by protected areas to address and redress the effects of historic and current injustices against them in the name of conservation of nature and natural resources (iv) Explore and harness opportunities to support indigenous peoples to protect or restore the sustainability of their ecosystems.

-The methodology of the Whakatane Mechanism involves undertaking multi-stakeholder assessments of local situations where indigenous peoples and local communities feel affected by protected areas policy and practice, and subsequently engaging in systematic exploration of possible responses through multi-stakeholder dialogue and platforms.
+The methodology of the Whakatane Mechanism involves undertaking multi-stakeholder assessments of local situations where indigenous peoples and local communities feel affected by protected areas designation, policies and practice, and subsequently engaging in systematic exploration of possible responses through multi-stakeholder dialogue and platforms.
 The Whakatane Mechanism also celebrates and promotes best practice and successful partnerships between indigenous peoples and local communities and protected area institutions.

 IUCN’s rights-based approach requires addressing the rights of all people and communities in relation to protected areas; however, the Whakatane Mechanism, due to its antecedents and pilot experiences, gives priority to cases involving indigenous peoples in protected areas, but does not exclude communities whose human, tenure and other rights are at stake in relation to protected areas’ establishment and management.